jsmoriss/jsm-show-user-meta/readme.txt

 = 3.0.2 =

-(2021/12/10) Added a `trim()` to the returned CSS id after successful delete, in case the value is corrupted with a space or newline.
+(2021/12/10) Added a `trim()` to the returned CSS id after successful delete, in case the ajax return is corrupted with a space or newline.

 = 3.0.1 =